Klesse/data-science-projects/README.md

 ## 📊🔎 Exploratory Data Analysis (EDA)

-This projects consists in extracting valuable information about raw data.
+This projects consist in extracting valuable information about raw data.
 It's an import skill as an data scientist to know how to interpret data and have insights from it.

 All projects that are an EDA project has the sufix **-eda** in the folder's name.